Pseudo-documentary: Fake-fiction

 Related to, and in exact opposition to pseudo-documentary, is the notion of “fake-fiction”.
 A fake-fiction film takes the form of a staged, fictional movie, while actually portraying real, unscripted events.

-The notion of fake-fiction was coined by Pierre Bismuth to describe his 2016 film Where Is Rocky II?, which uses documentary method to tell a real, unscripted story, but is shot and edited to appear like a fiction film.
+The notion of fake-fiction was coined by Pierre Bismuth to describe his 2016 film Where Is Rocky II?, which uses documentary methods to tell a real, unscripted story, but is shot and edited to appear like a fiction film.
 The effect of this fictional aesthetic is precisely to cancel the sense of reality, making the real events appear as if they were staged or constructed.

 Unlike the related mockumentary, fake-fiction does not focus on satire, and in distinction with docufiction, it does not re-stage fictional versions of real past events.

 Another filmmaker whose work could be associated with the concept of fake-fiction is Gianfranco Rosi.
 For example, Below Sea Level uses the language of fiction cinema in its rendering of unscripted, documentary material.
 Of his own work, Rosi said, "I don’t care if I'm making a fiction film or documentary — to me it's a film, it's a narrative thing."